rtrader58/AZ-700T00-Designing-and-Implementing-Microsft-Azure-Networking-Solutions/AZ-700T00 Errata All Modules.md

 Step 1:  If required use advanced settings to create a storage account <br>

 Task 3: Create ManufacturingVM  <br>
-Step 2:  Before uploading the ManufacturingVMazuredeploy.parameters.json - open the file and change the VM size from D2as_v5 to DS1_v2 > save the file then upload <br>
+Step 2: If creating the Manufacturing VM fails, open the ManufacturingVMazuredeploy.parameters.json - change the VM size from D2as_v5 to DS1_v2 > save the file then upload <br>

 # Complete tasks 6 and 7 before taking a break